Last updated on August 4, 2026

 Compliance SOC 2-aligned; call recording and transcript audit trails

-Documented outcomes 8× ROI in 30 days (O'Connor Insurance); 100% answer rate and 600% first-month ROI (BIG Pickering); 58+ hours saved/month per agency (as per Sonant case studies)
+Documented outcomes 8× ROI in 30 days (O'Connor Insurance); 100% answer rate and 600% first-month ROI (BIG Pickering); 58+ hours saved/month per agency (per Sonant case studies)

 Deployment time Days to weeks